swcarpentry/git-novice/01-backup.md

 nothing to commit, working directory clean
 ~~~

+## Types of files that should be stored in Git

 > ## Committing Changes to Git {.challenge}
 >
 > Which command(s) below would save changes of `myfile.txt` to my local Git repository?